 Management of the Riversleigh section of the Australian Fossil Mammal Site

-Management arrangements for Riversleigh involve the Australian Government, the Queensland Government and the Waanyi people.
-The Australian Government funds the establishment and operation of an advisory committee.
+Management arrangements for Riversleigh involve the Waanyi People, the Australian Government and the Queensland Government.
+The Australian Government funds the employment of an Executive Officer and establishment and operation of an advisory committee.

 Riversleigh has one advisory committee—the Riversleigh World Heritage Advisory Committee (RWHAC).
-The RWHAC expired on 6 October 2019, and the department is finalising a recruitment process to appoint a new RWHAC.
-The RWHAC is supported through the department, with funding provided by the Australian Government.
+A RWHAC is appointed every three-years with support through the department and funding provided by the Australian Government.

 Advisory committees for World Heritage areas provide advice to the Australian and Queensland Government Ministers responsible for World Heritage matters and assist in meeting obligations under the World Heritage Convention and the Federal Environmental Protection and Biodiversity Conservation Act 1999.
 These obligations include identifying, protecting, conserving, presenting and transmitting to future generations the Outstanding Universal Value of the World Heritage property.

-The Queensland Parks and Wildlife Service in responsible for the day-to-day management of Riversleigh.
+The Queensland Parks and Wildlife Service is responsible for the day-to-day management of Riversleigh.

 If you are interested in joining our mailing list to be informed of future opportunities to be involved in the advisory committees or for any further information, email firstname.lastname@example.org.